Manuel Piazza: Early years

-2021–22 season
+Pair skating with Anna Valesi for Italy

+2021–22 season: Debut of Valesi/Piazza

 In the 2021–22 season, Piazza began competing in the senior ranks with Anna Valesi.
 Making their international debut, Valesi/Piazza took bronze at the Tayside Trophy in November 2021.
 The following month, they placed fourth at the Italian Championships.

 In January 2022, Valesi/Piazza were awarded silver medals at two events – the Icelab International Cup and Bavarian Open.

-2022–23 season
+2022–23 season: Grand Prix debut

 In September 2022, Valesi/Piazza won bronze at the Lombardia Trophy and placed seventh at the 2022 CS Nebelhorn Trophy.
 In October, they were invited to their first Grand Prix event, the 2022 Skate America, where they finished fifth.
 They were seventh at the 2022 Grand Prix of Espoo.

 2023–24 season

 Beginning the international season at the John Nicks Pairs Challenge, where they won the silver.
 They continued to the 2023 CS Nebelhorn Trophy, Valesi/Piazza finished ninth.
 They next competed at the 2023 Diamond Spin, where they won the bronze.

 On the Grand Prix, they came sixth at their lone assignment, the 2023 Grand Prix de France.
 They were subsequently invited to the 2023 Cup of China, following the withdrawal of Americans Chan/Howe.
 They were sixth at that event as well.

 Valesi / Piazza continued to the 2024 Italian Figure Skating Championships, where they won the bronze medal.
 They were assigned to the 2024 Bavarian Open, but withdrew prior to the competition.
 It June, it was confirmed that the pair had split.